 His ongoing live show is an ever-changing mixture of old favourites and new stories, honed into a magical routine that works time and again: “I’ve been doing stage shows for eight years”, he says, “and when they first asked me, I said ‘let’s do four or five nights in Yorkshire and see how they go’.
 Then they sort of snowballed.
 I’ve got people who come and see me again and again.
 I get to a lot of people.”

-And at 63 years young, Gervase has no desire to take life easier either: “I suppose I don’t like the idea of getting older.
+And into his sixties, Gervase has no desire to take life easier either: “I suppose I don’t like the idea of getting older.
 I can’t retire, play golf, do the Telegraph crossword, tidy up the garden and put my feet up.
 It’s never been in my nature to do that.
 I’m not one who picks things up very quickly but I’m very persevering and I’ve been very determined and ambitious.
 I had parents that always believed I would succeed in life and they went to great pains to build up my self-esteem and self-confidence.”